zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 </html>
 ```

-Before moving on, now that we've got two pages worth of content:
+Before moving on, now that we've got two pages worth of content, if you're working from your own repository:

 ```
 git add .